-AS/SP 4640 6.0 The Spanish-American Novel of the Twentieth Century.
-A close study of the novel in twentieth-century Spanish America, based on works of some of the major novelists.
+AS/SP 4640 6.0 The Spanish-American Novel of the 20th Century.
+A close study of the novel in 20th-century Spanish-America, based on works of some of the major novelists.

 AS/SP 4660 6.0 Contemporary Spanish Prose (Since 1939).
 Detailed examination of the Spanish novel and short story written after the Civil War (1936-1939), including such authors as Cela, Delibes, Matute, Ayala Martin-Gaite.